duartegroup/autodE/doc/examples/species.rst

 Solvents
 --------

-Species also support an implicit solvent which need not be specified for a species in the gas phase
+Species also support an solvent which need not be specified for a species in the gas phase

 .. code-block:: python